arnold1108/wikibot/README.md

 ![Swagger docs ](./images/ui.jpg)

-To try it our, go to the POST api and try it out.
+To try it our, go to the POST request and try it out.
 Change the request body to have the name of the content you want to scrape, so that it looks like:

 ![POST API](./images/scrape.jpg)